 - The injury caused patient damages.
 Even if there is evidence proving the physician acted negligently and the injury was caused, it must also be proven that the patient suffered damages and harm.
 These damages can include physical pain, emotional pain, additional medical costs, lost wages or loss of earning capacity, or death.

 The Statute of Limitations

-In Pennsylvania, most medical malpractice claims fall under the two year statute of limitations.
-Meaning, even if you can prove negligence, injury and damages, you must also be within the two-year limitation to legally file your claim.
+In Pennsylvania, most malpractice claims fall under the two-year statute of limitations.
+Meaning, even if you can prove negligence, injury, and damages, you must also be within the two-year limitation to legally file your claim.
 There are some exceptions to this rule, especially for children that are harmed due to medical negligence.
 It is best to consult an attorney regarding your malpractice claim to see what statute limitations apply to your personal case.

 If you have been injured by a negligent physician, contact Jeffrey H. Penneys, Esq. for a free injury consultation.
 We can review the facts of your case and make sure that you have the basic requirements to file your claim in PA courts.
 Contact us online or call 1-800-Injury-Law to schedule your free case evaluation.